Lindeneg/ctrl-mf/README.md

 ### Todo
 - Implement more location lookup for fallback calls
-- Allow the use of an array with pathname strings in a pageRule object
+- Allow regular expressions for pathnames in pageRules